MarioHewardt/netcorediag/README.md

 ### Scenario - App is running slow (due to slow dependency)

-### Scenario - App is experiencing intermitten crash
+### Scenario - App is experiencing intermittent crash